EU seeks new anti-dumping trade powers with China in mind

 De Gucht told Reuters the proposal to demand companies hand over sensitive data to prove some foreign products are sold below cost in Europe will allow regulators more freedom to start a trade investigation on their own initiative, known as “ex officio”, without needing a complaint from affected industry.

-“By compelling companies to answer our questionnaires it would also help normalise ex officio - and that is not unintentional,” he said.
+“By compelling companies to answer our questionnaires it would also help normalize ex officio - and that is not unintentional,” he said.

 Fear of Chinese officials hitting back at European industries that assist with investigations featured in an anti-dumping probe on Chinese solar panels.

-Concerns of possible retaliation have also prevented the launch of a case against telecom equipment makers Huawei and ZTE, sources familiar with the case said.
+Concerns of possible retaliation have also prevented the launch of a case against telecom equipment makers Huawei (002502.SZ) and ZTE (000063.SZ), sources familiar with the case said.

 Asked whether the proposed new rule to compel companies to provide data supporting trade cases would give them enough cover to cooperate in a telecoms case, De Gucht told Reuters: “The fact that you would make it a normal procedure would certainly go further than is currently the case.”

-The proposal, which must be approved by EU governments and the European Parliament before becoming law, would strengthen the Commission’s ability to scrutinise trade issues without needing businesses to come forward.
+The proposal, which must be approved by EU governments and the European Parliament before becoming law, would strengthen the Commission’s ability to scrutinize trade issues without needing businesses to come forward.

-But Brussels trade lawyers were sceptical of the proposal’s abilities to shield companies from revenge.
+But Brussels trade lawyers were skeptical of the proposal’s abilities to shield companies from revenge.

 “Everybody is going to guess that even before the initiation (of a case), the local industry to some extent participated and cooperated...so what retaliation are you preventing?
 If you have a telecoms case with only three operators, then it’s easy to retaliate against everybody,” a Brussels trade lawyer said.